-Table: Iran - Sugar Production And Consumption Outlook

-Ave growth rate 2014/15-2018/19 Drivers Sugar production 2.2% Iran's sugar production will grow at a modest pace in the coming years.
-Although Iran is instituting plans to increase production out to 2020, we have not yet seen significant progress and therefore maintain a cautious forecast.
-Production capacity is slowly growing, as shown by the opening of a new sugar mill in Oshnavieh in 2013, with a capacity of 500,000 tonnes.
-Sugar consumption 5.0% We expect sugar consumption to accelerate in the coming years and grow at a relatively robust pace.
-Like for other commodities, the lifting of sanctions will have a positive impact on sugar consumption, as food price inflation is likely to ease significantly from its current very elevated level, while economic growth will accelerate.
-Trade As consumption will grow at a significantly faster pace than production, Iran's sugar deficit will expand in the coming years and reach 1.5mn tonnes in 2019, compared with 1.0mn tonnes in 2014.
+Table: Iran - Sugar Production And Consumption Outlook Ave growth rate 2015/16-2019/20 Drivers Iran's sugar production will grow at a modest pace in the coming years.
+Sugar 2.7% Although Iran is instituting plans to increase production out to 2020, we have not yet seen significant progress and therefore maintain a cautious forecast.
+Production capacity is slowly growing, as shown by the opening of a new sugar mill in Oshnavieh in 2013, with a capacity of 500,000 tonnes. production 5.0% We expect sugar consumption to accelerate in the coming years and grow at a relatively robust pace.
+Like for other commodities, the lifting of sanctions will Sugar consumption have a positive impact on sugar consumption, as food price inflation is likely to ease significantly from its current very elevated level, while economic growth will accelerate.
+Trade As consumption will grow at a significantly faster pace than production, Iran's sugar deficit will expand in the coming years and reach 1.6mn tonnes in 2020, compared with 1.1mn tonnes in 2015.

-Table: Iran - Risks s To Sugar Outlook Period Risks Short term (two- year horizon) Downside risk to production - Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
+Table: Iran - Risk s To Sugar Outlook Period Risks Short term (two- year horizon) Downside risk to production - Iran is at risk of adverse weather conditions as crops rely almost entirely on natural irrigation.
 Long term (five- year horizon) Upside risks to production and consumption - The potential for greater levels of investment in the sector.
 Public sector support for the sugar industry does not appear forthcoming, but the lifting of sanctions is likely to improve the investment and growth outlook in Iran, which may boost our forecasts above current levels.